 We provide information as required to applicable unions and guilds including their applicable benefits plans, tax authorities, governmental entities, the relevant agencies and advertisers who engage us to process your payroll, and those courts and legal authorities exercising jurisdiction over wage garnishments or other relevant legal proceedings.

-Extreme Reach may also disclose personal information to our third-party vendors and service providers that work with us.
-We will only share personal information to these vendors and service providers to help us provide a product or service to you.
+Extreme Reach may also disclose personal information to our third-party vendors and service providers that work with us, solely to the extent necessary to provide the Payroll Services.
+This would include third-party check printers, mail carriers, etc.

 How We Protect Your Information